 Because it’s inconvenient to her “poor Kelly” thesis, Peyser ignores the law that governs custody decisions in the state.
 It’s not just the facts about PAS, but applicable law that Peyser tosses aside like so much trash in her zeal to locate a wronged mother where there is none.

 It’s fine with me for people to dispute PAS as a disorder that should or should not be included in the APA’s Diagnostic and Statistical Manual.
 It’s also fine with me for people to dispute who should or shouldn’t get custody in any given case.
 Those can be principled discussions.
 What’s anything but principled is Peyser’s column and others like it that display not only an astonishing ignorance, but a disdain for facts.

-isn’t exactly known as a beacon of objectivity or even good taste, but even by its standards, Peyser’s piece is junk.
+The NY Post isn’t exactly known as a beacon of objectivity or even good taste, but even by its standards, Peyser’s piece is junk.

 Thanks to Bill for the heads-up.